sureshkvl/stormflash/README.md

 		]
     }

-Please note that the top-level `id` returned above refers to the service-ID.
+Please note that the top-level `id` returned above refers to the module-ID.

 Upon error, error code 500 will be returned